Psychokiller1888/snips-custom-hotword/README.md

 Check that the part "capture" is set as type "dsnoop"

-Here an exempleof a working configuration, so the mic can be shared between applications:
+Here an exemple of a working configuration, so the mic can be shared between applications:

 ```
 pcm.!default {